codlark/cls/docs/Values.md

  - A decimal number, like `1.25` or `.5`
  - A fraction, like `2/3` or `1/8`.
 Fractions can have a number component as well by separating the whole number from the fraction with a dot `.` or another slash `/`, like `1.1/4` or `3/1/2`

 Numbers can also have other features like units.
-Different properties allow different units, these will be listed in the property's entry on [Layout and Elements](../Layout-and-Elements/).
+Different properties allow different units, these will be listed in the property's entry on [Properties](../Properties/).
 Units are always optional, and when a unit is not provided the unit listed in the description of a property will be the default, for example `fontSize` lists units `pt`, `px`, `in`, and `mm`, so any value without a unit will be given the unit `pt`.
 Numbers can also hava a sign, either positive `+` or negative `-`.
 Some properties require positive numbers and will say so in their description.
 When no sign is given the number will be positive.
 The `x` and `y` properties also allow a sign of inverse `^` which cannot be combined with the other signs.
 Units you'll see in brikWork include

  - `px` - pixel, this is the native unit of brikWork for most things